 The B.U.S. program includes:

-School on Wheels uses blended learning, combining face-to-face teaching methods with digital learning tools, to fill in the educational gaps of homeless children in kindergarten through twelfth grade.
+School on Wheels uses digital learning, combining face-to-face teaching methods with digital learning tools, to fill in the educational gaps of homeless children in kindergarten through twelfth grade.

 Technology combined with traditional teaching methods has the power to enhance a student’s learning experience, allowing them to work at their own pace.
 The use of online learning programs, laptops, tablets and educational apps empowers School on Wheels’ volunteers to better address the academic needs of more students and engage them in the learning process.

-What does Blended Learning look like at School on Wheels?
+What does Digital Learning look like at School on Wheels?

 - Digital learning tools